mikiehan/lab-starter/assignments/minilab0/README.md

 By **final** deadline
 * Complete the rest of the `TODOs` in `Lab0_Notebook.ipynb`.
-* Push the updated notebook to team repository.
+* Push the updated notebook to your team repository.

 ## Why Are We Using Old Versions?